 RISCL offers a range of scientific services for all appropriate agencies investigating evidence related to federal, state, or local crimes.
-Services offered may change from time to time depending on the availability of scientific expertise.
+Services offered may change from time to time, depending on the availability of scientific expertise.
+Services marked with an are offered but are not in the laboratory's scope of accreditation.
+Contact the laboratory for more information on non-accredited services.

-Footwear Impressions Physical Fit Primer Gunshot Residue Hair Screening and Comparisons Latent Prints National Integrated allistic Network (NIBIN) Paints and Coatings Adhesive Tapes Serial Number Restoration Test Fires Toolmarks
+Automated Fingerprint

+Identification System (AFIS)

+Distance Determination

+Touch DNA Swabbing

+Fibers

+Firearms

+Fire Debris

+General Unknowns

+Gunshot Residue (Primer)

+Hair Screening and Comparisons

+Latent Prints

+National Integrated Ballistic

+Network (NIBIN)

+Paints and Coatings

+Physical Fit

+Polymers

+Adhesive Tapes

+Serial Number Restoration

+Test-Fires

+Trigger Pull for Firearms

+Toolmarks